Reviews You Can Rely On

 Types of E-bikes

-Whatever your preferred riding style, there is probably an e-bike version to fit; if you can't find one, it's probably in the making.
-As electric bikes become more popular, many people are adopting the terms “analog, Amish, or acoustic” bike to differentiate between motorized and traditional bicycles.
-While many of the features found on particular styles of e-bikes are the same in the analog world, a few motor or battery-specific details are different.
-We go over all of this below.
+Whatever your preferred riding style, there is probably an e-bike version to fit (if you can't find one, it's probably in the making).
+While many of the features found on e-bikes are the same as in the traditional bike world, a few motor or battery-specific details are different.

 Cruiser Electric Bikes

-Cruiser e-bikes prioritize comfort, convenience, and ease of use.
+Cruiser e-bikes prioritize comfort, convenience, and ease of use, just like a traditional cruiser bike.
 They have a more relaxed and upright riding position and are made for long and slow outings down the neighborhood bike path or on the side street that leads to the beach.
 These typically have a very user-friendly interface and have the option for a step-through frame design to make mounting and dismounting easier for most people.
-Wider smooth tires make them best suited for rides on the pavement.
+Wider, smoother tires make them best suited for rides on the pavement.
 They may not be as powerful or speedy as some other models, but they provide a boost to your pedaling efforts and are fun and comfortable to ride.

 electric bike - using these electric bikes for months helps us understand the...